 |Required Vehicle||High clearance 4 wheel drive best|

 |Length||14.5 miles loop|

-Winter warning: If you’re attempting to drive the Thomas Mountain Road or access a point from the road, it may be closed seasonally due to snow or maintenance.
+Winter warning: If you’re attempting to drive the Thomas Mountain Trail or access a point from the road, it may be closed seasonally due to snow or maintenance.
 Be sure to check for current conditions of the roads in the area.
 Unlike other parts of the San Jacinto Mountains and surrounding area, you do not need an Adventure pass to park at the trailhead.